Business Adviser to a States Trading Asset

 Appointment process

-When a vacancy arises, applicants are initially shortlisted from the business adviser pool.
-If successful, an interview process will follow, with a panel that typically consists of representatives of the business concerned including the Chairman.
+When a vacancy arises, applicants are initially shortlisted from the Business Adviser pool.
+If successful, an interview process will follow, with a panel that typically consists of representatives of the business concerned, including the Chair.

 All recommended appointments are subject to approval by the STSB.